Veterans Benefits - Q & A

 k) If I plan on changing schools what do I need to do?

 If you change schools after starting to use the GI Bill, complete and submit a "Request for Change of Program or Place of Training," VA Form 22-1995, through the VA's online benefits program, called VONAPP.
+If you are using the DEA (Chapter 35) benefit, you'll need to submit a VA Form 22-5495.

 l) I have already retired from the military can I still transfer my benefits to my spouse or child?